 Anything that’s too flashy can be classified as dhinchak.
-It’s similar in meaning to “bling”, but dhinchak applies to a lot of other things and isn’t limited to jewellery.
+It’s a Hindu slang similar in meaning to “bling”, but dhinchak applies to a lot of other things and isn’t limited to jewellery.
 A dhinchak person, for instance, is someone who tries to show a lot of swag.

 Usage: “He tries to be dhinchak but comes across as too tacky.”